microsoft/MLOS/mlos_bench/README.md

     --trialId 1                                          # Trial ID (can come from the persistent storage service)
 ```

-The only difference between `run_bench.py` and `run_opt.py` scripts is that the latter has the `--optimizer` parameter instead of using a fixed set of tunables via `--tunables` option.
+The only difference between the two invocations is that the latter has the `--optimizer` parameter instead of using a fixed set of tunables via `--tunables` option.
+It also stores the results of each trial in the DuckDB database (configured via `--storage`).